JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Kurisu</summary>
 	AI or not, Kurisu remains as the perfect waifu.
-The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G, I also like the explanation of why Okabe should choose Beta in any case.
+The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. I also like her explanation of why Okabe should choose Beta in any case.
 I only realized the reason of having new Kurisu sprites is because there are not much friendly and polite faces for her in the original game, it is always the shy or smug faces, and that's why Okabe knows about an entirely different Kurisu from Maho.
 </details>
 <details>
   <summary>Main plot and routes</summary>